 Which Schools Offer the Most Affordable Applied Behavior Analysis Degree Programs?

-University of South Florida offers an online Master of Arts in ABA for $431.43 per credit (41 credits).
-Unique to this program is the in-state tuition rate offered to all online students regardless of residency, alongside no GRE requirements and BCBA exam preparation.
+University of South Florida: The University of South Florida offers an online Master of Arts in ABA for $431.43 per credit across 41 credits.
+The program offers the in-state tuition rate to all online students regardless of residency, has no GRE requirement, and includes BCBA exam preparation.

-Mary Baldwin University features an online Master of Science in ABA at $495 per credit for 37 credits.
-The curriculum is ABAI-verified and includes built-in fieldwork without requiring the GRE.
+Mary Baldwin University: Mary Baldwin University offers an online Master of Science in ABA at $495 per credit for 37 credits.
+The curriculum is ABAI-verified, includes built-in fieldwork, and does not require the GRE.

 Which Schools Offer the Most Expensive Applied Behavior Analysis Degree Programs?

-Columbia University, Teachers College: This online M.A. in Applied Behavior Analysis charges approximately $57,750 for 30 credit hours ($1,925 per credit).
-It features a thesis requirement and extensive supervised fieldwork aligned with BACB certification standards, supported by Columbia's strong academic reputation.
+Columbia University, Teachers College: This online M.A. in Applied Behavior Analysis charges approximately $57,750 for 30 credit hours, or $1,925 per credit.
+It includes a thesis requirement and extensive supervised fieldwork aligned with BACB certification standards, supported by Columbia's academic reputation.

-Western Connecticut State University: Their online M.S. in ABA costs about $808 per credit, totaling roughly $24,240 for 30 credits.
-The curriculum is ABAI-accredited and includes a capstone project, taught by faculty with clinical experience.
+Western Connecticut State University: The online M.S. in ABA costs about $808 per credit, totaling roughly $24,240 for 30 credits.
+The curriculum is ABAI-accredited and includes a capstone project taught by faculty with clinical experience.

-Regis College: Regis offers an online M.S. in ABA at $810 per credit for 30 credits, approximately $24,300.
-The program emphasizes hands-on practicum and flexible learning to accommodate working professionals.
+Regis College: Regis offers an online M.S. in ABA at $810 per credit for 30 credits, or approximately $24,300.
+The program emphasizes hands-on practicum and flexible learning for working professionals.

 How Long Does It Take to See a Return on an Online Applied Behavior Analysis Degree?

-Generally, graduates of online ABA programs recoup their educational expenses within two to five years after starting their careers.
 Entry-level salaries for Board Certified Behavior Analysts (BCBAs) often range from $60,000 to $70,000 annually, with earning potential increasing as professionals gain experience and benefit from rising demand for ABA services nationwide.
+A student who chooses a lower-cost program, receives employer support, or avoids high-interest debt may reach a positive return sooner than a student who borrows heavily for a more expensive program.

 Are Online Applied Behavior Analysis Students Eligible for Financial Aid?

-Federal student aid: Includes Direct Unsubsidized Loans and Federal Pell Grants, available to U.S. citizens and eligible non-citizens enrolled at least half-time.
-The aid amount depends on financial need, cost of attendance, and enrollment status; loans can cover up to full tuition and fees, while grants are need-based.
+Federal student aid: Eligible students may qualify for Direct Unsubsidized Loans and Federal Pell Grants.
+U.S. citizens and eligible non-citizens typically must be enrolled at least half-time.
+Aid amounts depend on financial need, cost of attendance, and enrollment status; loans can cover up to full tuition and fees, while grants are need-based.

 Are Online Applied Behavior Analysis Programs Expected to Increase in the Coming Years?

-Currently, many online ABA programs charge tuition based on credit hours, with rates typically ranging from $400 to over $1,000 per credit.
-State universities often offer more affordable options, especially for in-state students, while private institutions tend to have higher tuition fees.
-Some programs also factor in additional costs like technology fees or course materials, which should be considered when budgeting.
+Many online ABA programs currently charge tuition by credit hour, with rates typically ranging from $400 to over $1,000 per credit.
+State universities often provide more affordable options, especially when they offer flat online tuition or in-state rates to all distance learners.
+Private institutions tend to charge higher tuition, and some programs also add technology fees, course materials, supervision-related costs, or other mandatory expenses.

 What Students Say About The Cost of Pursuing Online Applied Behavior Analysis Programs

-Owen: "The financial commitment for my online Applied Behavior Analysis degree was a calculated decision, knowing the degree enhances my professional standing.
-The reasonable cost combined with flexible learning options made it a smart choice, and I'm confident the career benefits will far outweigh the expenses."
+: "The financial commitment for my online Applied Behavior Analysis degree was a calculated decision, knowing the degree enhances my professional standing.
+The reasonable cost combined with flexible learning options made it a smart choice, and I'm confident the career benefits will far outweigh the expenses. — Owen"

-Callen: "Pursuing my online Applied Behavior Analysis degree was a game-changer for my career.
+: "Pursuing my online Applied Behavior Analysis degree was a game-changer for my career.
 The program cost was reasonable compared to traditional schools, making the return on investment truly worthwhile.
-I now feel equipped to make a real difference with my clients and advance professionally."
+I now feel equipped to make a real difference with my clients and advance professionally. — Callen"

 Other Things You Should Know About Applied Behavior Analysis Degree Program Costs